JennyLimHK/mamaMary01/README.md

-# mamaMary01
+# Mother Mary AR App #01

+## How to Use:

-This AR app expects you to scan the following target image using your phone or computer's camera.
+This augmented reality (AR) app expects you to scan the following target image using your phone or computer's camera.

 <img src="./assets/madonna.jpg" width="50%" />

 Once you've successfully scanned the image, it displays a 3D model of Our Lady of Besalú.
 This gothic sculpture of the Virgin Mary is kept at the <a href="https://museuart.cat/">Girona Art Museum</a>.

+## AR Outputs:

 Here are sample views of the 3D model when scanned by the app: